Coloured Diamonds and Gemstones

 Fancy pink diamonds are rare, with the majority minded from Argyle in Western Australia.

 Pink Diamonds offer a variety of pink colour hues and saturations.
-The more vivid and pink in appearance, the more valuable the Pink Diamond sis.
+The more vivid and pink in appearance, the more valuable the Pink Diamond is.

 Gemstones